cdpierse/transformers-interpret/CONTRIBUTING.md

 If any member of the community violates this code of conduct, the maintainers of Transformers Interpret may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at [charlespierse@gmail.com](charles_email)
+If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at [charlespierse@gmail.com](mailto://charlespierse@gmail.com)

 ## 🗣️ <a name="question"></a> Got a Question ?
 Want to start a Discussion ?

 We would like to use [Github discussions](https://github.com/cdpierse/transformers-interpret/discussions) as the central hub for all community discussions, questions, and everything else in between.
-While Github discussions is a new (as of 2021) service we believe that it really helps keep this repo as one single source to find all relevant information.
+While Github discussions is a new service (as of 2021) we believe that it really helps keep this repo as one single source to find all relevant information.
 Our hope is that this page functions as a record of all the conversations that help contribute to the project's development.

 We also highly encourage general and theoretical discussion.
-Much of the Transformers Interpret package implements algorithms in the field of explainable ai (XAI) which is itself very nascent, so discussions around the topic are very welcome.
+Much of the Transformers Interpret package implements algorithms in the field of explainable AI (XAI) which is itself very nascent, so discussions around the topic are very welcome.
 Everyone has something to learn and to teach !

 If you are new to [Github discussions](https://github.com/cdpierse/transformers-interpret/discussions) it is a very similar experience to Stack Overflow with an added element of general discussion and discourse rather than solely being question and answer based.